LimEileen/BuzzStudy/README.md

 ## GitHub Link:

 ## Design Process:
 This web application are for users that are intrested in facts of animals, or trying to use the memory they have, to have a quiz on the caterogires of animals and cartoon shows.
 Users may have forgotten on the shows that have watched when they were still young.
+This set of questions can help users to look back or even now, the cartoon shows they have watched before.
+It is their childhood memories.
+As for the animals questions, for users that may want to know more about animals, they can try this quiz, and they can keep trying to get a memory of it.

 ## Features
 1. Navigation Bar: